Mugen-Builders/sunodo-frontend-console/README.md

     yarn start voucher execute --index 1 --input 3
     ```

-1. Validate notice with index `0` of input `5` for an `echo-python` DApp already deployed to the Ethereum Sepolia testnet, using a user's account and a user's gateway RPC on Alchemy:
+1. Validate notice with index `0` of input `5` for DApp already deployed to the Ethereum Sepolia testnet, using a user's account and a user's gateway RPC on Alchemy:

     ```shell
     export MNEMONIC=<user sequence of twelve words>